barbecuesteve/api-governance/exec-summary.md

 ### **1. Financial Risk: Capital Inefficiency and Margin Erosion**

-Organizations with 250+ services pay engineering teams to solve the same problems many times, accumulating redundant implementations while competitors operate leaner.
+Organizations with 250+ services pay engineering teams to solve the same problems many times, accumulating redundant implementations.
 For a 200-engineer organization, that duplication represents **$6-9M annually in wasted labor** plus $500K-2M in redundant infrastructure.
 This erodes margins and starves strategic initiatives.

 Centralized API discovery and reuse enforcement eliminates duplicative work, recapturing engineering capacity for revenue-generating priorities. **Time to benefit: 3-6 months** as teams discover and adopt existing services.